-Low Sugar Bread With Dried Fruit And Nuts is a recipe of sweet bread that is low in sugar, but enriched with dried fruits, nuts or even seeds, based on your preferances.
-This is a great option for the entire family to have around for breakfast, lunch or snack.
+Low Sugar Bread With Dried Fruit And Nuts is a recipe for sweet bread that is low in sugar but enriched with dried fruits, nuts, or even seeds, based on your preferences.

 Winter is a great time to bake anyway.
-Minnesotans love to bake and I don’t blame them.
-Winters are long and super cold around here and baking is a way of keeping warm and feeling safe and cozy.
+Minnesotans love to bake, and I don't blame them.
+Winters are long and super cold, and baking is a way of keeping warm and cozy.

-I know it is January and many of you are probably trying to keep up with their resolutions of eating healthier this year.
+I know it is January, and many of you are probably trying to keep up with your resolutions to eat healthier this year.

 Every year we hear about a new vegetable or fruit that becomes the star of the diets while others fall into disgrace.